RiskWithTaylor/RiskWithTaylor/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/taylor-n-wilkerson/)
 - 📁 [My Projects](https://github.com/RiskWithTaylor?tab=repositories)
 - 🧠 Always open to collaboration, mentoring, or just swapping ideas!
-- Feel free as well to inquire about my own personal interests such as: NBA Basketball, K-pop, and Pokémon!
+- Feel free as well to inquire about my own personal interests such as: NBA Basketball, Bodybuilding, and K-pop!

 ---

-**Quote of the Quarter**
+**Quote of the Month**
-> "Every line of code, every model- a step towards mastery."
+> "Every line of code, every model, a step towards self-mastery."

 <!--